China’s Space Weapons Threaten US Military Superiority

 Commentary

 Supremacy in space-based surveillance and the ability to protect that capability will be a key determinant in any future conflict between the United States and China.
-Currently, China looks like it is on a trajectory to win this crucial battle for supremacy.
+Currently, the Chinese regime looks like it is on a trajectory to win this crucial battle for supremacy.

+The Chinese Communist Party (CCP) has been accelerating its efforts to develop ASAT weapons for years.
 On Jan.
-11, 2007, China used a kinetic kill weapon delivered by a ballistic missile to destroy an aging 2,000-pound Chinese Feng Yun 1C polar weather satellite orbiting 540 miles above Earth.
+11, 2007, the CCP used a kinetic kill weapon delivered by a ballistic missile to destroy an aging 2,000-pound Chinese Feng Yun 1C polar weather satellite orbiting 540 miles above Earth.
 The attack created a large debris field that continues to endanger other satellites today.
-Since then, China has accelerated its effort to develop these kinds of anti-satellite (ASAT) weapons.

-Further, along with the ability to destroy satellites using ground-launched kinetic kill weapons, China has been developing electronic warfare capabilities that can disrupt or disable satellites.
-What’s more, China has launched “killer satellites” that can maneuver their way next to other satellites to monitor and/or kill them.
+Along with the ability to destroy satellites using ground-launched kinetic kill weapons, the CCP has been developing electronic warfare capabilities that can disrupt or disable satellites.
+What’s more, it has launched “killer satellites” that can maneuver their way next to other satellites to monitor and/or kill them.
 These capabilities and others are detailed in a report by the Center for Strategic and International Studies.

-The Chinese regime’s aggressive development of ASAT capabilities, coupled with the United States’s unilateral commitment made by the Biden administration not to test direct ascent anti-satellite weapons, means that China is not only closing the gap with the United States but, as has been the case with hypersonic weapons, it also appears that China has or soon will surpass the United States when it comes to anti-satellite capabilities.
+The Chinese regime’s aggressive development of ASAT capabilities, coupled with the Biden administration’s unilateral commitment not to test direct ascent ASAT weapons, means that China is not only closing the gap with the United States, but will also soon surpass the United States when it comes to ASAT capabilities.

-This raises the question that, given Beijing’s many statements opposing the militarization of space, would the Chinese regime use these weapons if war broke out over Taiwan?
+This raises a question: Given Beijing’s many statements opposing the militarization of space, would the Chinese regime use these weapons if war broke out over Taiwan?
 While no one knows for sure, it is hard to imagine that Beijing would not use any means at its disposal to win a war over control of Taiwan.

-But regardless of whether or not China’s satellite killing weapons are merely to deter the United States from using its ASAT weapons, China has been rapidly building up other satellite capabilities that it will certainly use in any conflict.
+But regardless of whether or not China intends merely to deter the United States from using its ASAT weapons, the Chinese regime has been rapidly building up other satellite capabilities that it will certainly use in any conflict.
 Indeed, China launched its fourth Jielong-3 solid rocket from a sea platform on Sept.
 24, adding eight more remote sensing satellites into sun-synchronous orbit.
-It is the 40th launch of 2024 and puts the China Aerospace Science and Technology Corporation (CASC) on pace to surpass the record-setting 67 launches it achieved in 2023.
+It is the 40th launch of 2024, and puts the China Aerospace Science and Technology Corporation (CASC) on pace to surpass the record-setting 67 launches it achieved in 2023.
 Given China’s dual-use policy of producing satellites that can be used for both civilian and military purposes, the vast majority likely have military uses.

 In line with this, on May 2, 2024, U.S. Space Forces Maj.
-Gen. Greg Gagnon, deputy chief of space operations for intelligence, warned that China is deploying a massive network of remote sensing satellites that will be used to help target U.S. forces if they move to defend Taiwan and that over 50 percent of the 400 satellites deployed into orbit by China over the last two years were designed to track things on Earth.
+Gen. Greg Gagnon, deputy chief of space operations for intelligence, warned that China is deploying a massive network of remote sensing satellites that will be used to help target U.S. forces if they move to defend Taiwan.
+He said that more than 50 percent of the 400 satellites deployed by China over the past two years were designed to track things on Earth.
 And while the remaining satellites may not specifically track targets on the ground, that does not mean they cannot be used for military applications, such as communication relays or electronic intelligence.

-Further indicating its commitment to surpassing the United States, China announced in October 2023 that it will deploy 300 of its highly capable Jilin-1 satellites by the end of 2025 instead of the original planned 138.
+Further indicating its commitment to surpassing the United States, the Chinese regime announced in October 2023 that it will deploy 300 of its highly capable Jilin-1 satellites by the end of 2025 instead of the planned 138.
 But it is not just about numbers, as China’s satellites have rapidly advanced in power and sophistication.

-In April 2023, Chinese researchers claimed in a paper published in China that they have satellites that can execute real-time precise tracking of U.S. Naval assets.
+In April 2023, Chinese researchers claimed in a paper published in China that they had satellites that could execute real-time precise tracking of U.S. Naval assets.

-These researchers claim one of their satellites (not identified by model) automatically spotted and identified the USS Truman, a Nimitz-class carrier.
+These researchers claimed that one of their satellites (not identified by model) automatically spotted and identified the USS Truman, a Nimitz-class carrier.
 The satellite then tracked the Truman and its seven escort vessels while continuously updating Beijing with precise real-time coordinates of the Truman’s location.

 If China truly has gained the ability to track and relay information in near real-time to its anti-ship ballistic missile forces, then the regime has radically increased the scope and power of its “kill chain,” making it very risky for U.S. Naval forces to operate anywhere near Taiwan.

 Collectively, these new capabilities mean that China can span vast oceans to automatically detect and identify ships and then provide real-time targeting of those ships to missile launch centers.
 This radically improves China’s ability to initiate and maintain the kind of “kill chain” necessary to successfully attack carriers or any other U.S. Navy vessels maneuvering at sea.
-Coupling this with China’s demonstration of two of its hypersonic anti-ship ballistic missiles (ASBMs)—the Mach 10 DF-21D and the Mach 18 DF-26B—successfully striking a moving ship means that China can target U.S. carriers with the “carrier killer” hypersonic missiles long before they are in range to support Taiwan.
+China has already successfully demonstrated two of its hypersonic anti-ship ballistic missiles—the Mach 10 DF-21D and the Mach 18 DF-26B.
+This means that China can target U.S. carriers with the “carrier killer” hypersonic missiles long before they are in range to support Taiwan.

 Finally, along with CASC satellites, China’s Shanghai Spacecom Satellite Technology company has embarked on its “Thousand Sails Constellation” program.
 Over the next six years, it is scheduled to put thousands of StarLink-like satellites into low-Earth orbit.
 These satellites, along with their commercial uses, will certainly provide military capabilities comparable to those of StarLink, which has been providing Ukraine with these capabilities.

-Of course, there is still some uncertainty over China’s exact satellite and anti-satellite capabilities, but underestimating them out of hand would be foolish.
-Consequently, with the possibility of a conflict with China over Taiwan looming, our military planners are going to have to adjust to the fact that China, at the minimum, will use its extensive ASAT capabilities to protect its satellite’s ability to target the U.S. Navy’s ships, and could use them to take out our own surveillance and targeting capabilities.
-Consequently, options to counter China that U.S. military planners thought they could count on at least five years ago must be reevaluated.
+Of course, there is still some uncertainty about China’s exact satellite and anti-satellite capabilities, but underestimating them would be foolish.
+Consequently, with the possibility of a conflict with China over Taiwan looming, our military planners are going to have to adjust to the fact that China, at a minimum, will use its extensive ASAT capabilities to protect its satellite’s ability to target the U.S. Navy’s ships, and could use them to take out our own surveillance and targeting capabilities.
+Consequently, options to counter China that U.S. military planners thought they could count on five years ago must be reevaluated.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.